goldenmean58/rtorrent-ps-ch/README.rst

 -----------------------

 See `Debian Install From Source - The Easy Way <docs/DebianInstallFromSourceTheEasyWay.rst>`_ to get ``rTorrent-PS-CH`` and ``pyrocore`` utilities up and running in ``tmux`` in 20 minutes.
+Also @QDesjardin has created source packages for Arch Linux that can be `compiled and installed on Arch <docs/ArchInstallFromSource.rst>`_ easily.

 Binary tarballs, packages